CustomEnv/dyatel/docs/source/index.md

-# Dyatel Wrapper Documentation
+# Mops Documentation

-Dyatel Wrapper is a powerful Python framework that seamlessly wraps over Selenium, Appium, and sync Playwright, providing a unified interface for browser and mobile automation.
-With Dyatel Wrapper, you can effortlessly switch between these engines within the same test, allowing you to leverage the unique features of each framework without boundaries.
+Mops is a powerful Python framework that seamlessly wraps over Selenium, Appium, and sync Playwright, providing a unified interface for browser and mobile automation.
+With Mops, you can effortlessly switch between these engines within the same test, allowing you to leverage the unique features of each framework without boundaries.

-Whether you're running tests on web browsers, mobile devices, or a combination of both, Dyatel Wrapper simplifies the process, giving you the flexibility and power to automate complex testing scenarios with ease.
+Whether you're running tests on web browsers, mobile devices, or a combination of both, Mops simplifies the process, giving you the flexibility and power to automate complex testing scenarios with ease.

 ## Key Features

-- **Seamless Integration**: Dyatel Wrapper integrates with Selenium, Appium, and Playwright, allowing you to use the best-suited engine for your specific testing needs.
+- **Seamless Integration**: Mops integrates with Selenium, Appium, and Playwright, allowing you to use the best-suited engine for your specific testing needs.
 - **Unified API**: A single, easy-to-use API that abstracts away the differences between Selenium, Appium, and Playwright, making your test scripts more readable and maintainable.
 - **Engine Switching**: Switch between Selenium, Appium, and Playwright within the same test case, enabling cross-platform and cross-browser testing with minimal effort.
 - **Visual Regression Testing**: Perform visual regression tests using the integrated visual regression tool, available across all supported frameworks.
 This ensures your UI remains consistent across different browsers and devices.